Clair DeGeorge: College

-Professional career
+Professional

 During the 2022–23 season, she played for Team Harvey's of the Professional Women's Hockey Players Association (PWHPA), where she recorded one goal and three assists in 18 games and won the Secret Cup.

 On September 18, 2023, DeGeorge was drafted 36th overall by PWHL Minnesota in the 2023 PWHL Draft.
 During the 2023–24 season, she recorded three one assist in 23 regular season games.
 During the Walter Cup playoffs she served as Minnesota's fourth-line center and won the inaugural Walter Cup.
 During the 2024–25 season, she recorded two assists in 26 games for the Montreal Victoire.

 On June 23, 2025, she signed a one-year contract with the Toronto Sceptres.
+On March 17, 2026, DeGeorge was traded to the New York Sirens in exchange for future considerations.
+Prior to being traded she was scoreless in 17 games for the Sceptres during the 2025–26 season.
+On June 20, 2026, she signed a one-year contract extension with the Sirens.

 International play

 DeGeorge represented the United States at the 2017 IIHF World Women's U18 Championship where she recorded five assists in five games and won a gold medal.
 She recorded two assists in the gold medal game against Canada, including the assist on Grace Zumwinkle's game-winning goal.